The State of Cursor, November 2025: When Sandboxing Leaks Your Secrets

 testssl.sh --parallel example.com

-but it’s deprecated now and can miss important security issues, so it’s better to run the full test.
+The --parallel flag speeds things up if you’re testing multiple hosts.
+I used to recommend --fast but it’s deprecated now and can miss important security issues, so it’s better to run the full test.

 After using it to debug my certificate chain issue, I’m now running it against all my exposed services.
 It’s one of those tools that makes you realize how many security details you’ve been overlooking.